Kraehe/Kraehe/README.md

 - 👋 Howdy, I’m Giovanna, or @Kraehe here on Github.
-- 📫 You can reach me at giovanna@nyu.edu (:

 <!---
 Kraehe/Kraehe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.